DomChan00/Getting-and-Cleaning-Data-Course-Project/Codebook.md

-Subject_ID
+####Subject_ID
 Subject ID, integer representation of the participant in the exercise, ranges from 1-30

-Activity_Name
+####Activity_Name
 Type of Activity: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Activity_ID
+####Activity_ID
 Activity ID: integer representation of the activity, ranges from 1-6

-The remainder of the variables are mean value of the measurements in the Samsung dataset.
-For a description of the feature info, please refer to the file feature_info.txt
+**The remainder of the variables are mean values, calculated from the measurements in the Samsung dataset.
+For a description of the feature info, please refer to the file feature_info.txt**

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y